 - Enter the doctor's details as per their agreement with the fund, including Fee Schedule (where applicable), Billing Type (Known Gap/No Gap), Max Known Gap (if applicable), Claim Type and Payee ID (if applicable).

 - BUPA Funds (ANZ, BUPA, HBA, Health Cover Direct, MBF, MBF Alliances, Mutual Community) all use the same Payee ID.

-- Medibank Private and AHM funds should always be set to Scheme claim type.
+- Medibank Private and AHM should always be set to Scheme claim type.

-- HBF and HCF use a different schedule of fees in WA.
-If your practice is located in WA, confirm your fee schedule is set to the correct schedule for your agreement, rather than the default AHSA schedule.
+- HBF and HCF use a different schedule of fees in Western Australia.
+If your practice is located in WA, confirm your fee schedule is set to the correct schedule per your agreement, rather than the default AHSA schedule.

 - Click Upload AMA.

 - Locate and select the AMA Fee Schedule CSV file on your computer.